alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * Next week I will be unable to work on tasks outside of the RCM day, the PPIE session, and the AutSPACEs session.
 * Access to work and HR accomodations
 * Who do I go to when you're on leave?
-* Answers about the budghet questions - I need to plan these workshops and
+* Answers about the budghet questions - ~As part of workshop planning (facilitator avaliability and their pricing) I am still unclear on how to request budget (knowing if we could have a particular facilitator or if they would be out of budget).~ (update: emailed Batool)